Chipping

 Mechanically

-this is identical to the flop shot.
-Here are the adjustments
+is identical to the flop shot.
+Here are the adjustments to

-enter the sand at the middle of your stance.
-Since the ball
+club will enter the sand at the middle of your stance.

-will come out with a cushion of sand underneath it (roughly the size of
+with a cushion of sand underneath it (roughly the size of a

 the sand goes.